 Philipp Peter Roos, also known as Rosa da Tivoli.

-(1657 Frankfurt am Main – 1706 Rome) Surrounded by a Shepherd Couple with Their Flock, Roos, who almost never signed his works, mainly depicted lively goats and sheep, as well as shepherds in rugged Campanian landscapes.
-Characteristic of his compositions is that Roos dominates with animals in the foreground, so that they rule over the world of the Campagna.
-Roos, who arrived in Rome in 1677 and then in Tivoli, achieved European fame with his captivating depictions of animals in the late Baroque style and entered many significant collections.
+(1657 Frankfurt am Main - 1706 Rome) Surrounded by a Shepherd Couple with Their Flock, Roos, who almost never signed his works, primarily depicted lively goats and sheep, as well as shepherds in rough Campagna landscapes.
+Characteristic of his compositions is that Roos places the animals in the foreground, allowing them to dominate the world of the Campagna.
+Roos, who arrived in Rome in 1677 and later in Tivoli, achieved European fame for his captivating animal depictions in the late Baroque period and became part of many significant collections.
 Oil on oak wood panel.
 16.7 cm x 25.3 cm.
-In a frame.
-Circle of Philipp Peter Roos, known as Rosa di Tivoli (1657 – 1706).
+Framed.
+Circle of Philipp Peter Roos, known as Rosa da Tivoli (1657 - 1706).
 Oil on oak wood panel.

 Jan Brueghel the Younger